Educational psychologist

 To practise as an educational psychologist in the UK you must be registered with the Health & Care Professions Council (HCPC), which involves training at postgraduate level.

 To begin training you'll normally need Graduate Basis for Chartered Membership (GBC), which is achieved by completing a psychology degree or conversion course accredited by The British Psychological Society (BPS).
-For a full list of GBC qualifying courses, see BPS - Find an accredited course.
+For a full list of GBC qualifying courses, see BPS - Accredited Courses.

-For England, Wales and Northern Ireland, you'll then need to complete a three-year, BPS-accredited Doctorate in educational psychology.
+For England, Wales and Northern Ireland, you'll then need to complete a three-year, BPS-accredited Doctorate in educational psychology (or equivalent).

 The Association of Educational Psychologists (AEP) manages the recruitment process for courses in England.
-Courses are eligible for government funding via the Educational Psychology Funded Training (EPFT) scheme.
+The government provides funding for the course in partnership with employers via the Educational Psychology Funded Training (EPFT) scheme.
 For full information and details of accredited courses, see AEP - Training.
 Self-funded places are occasionally available.

 Courses in Wales and Northern Ireland are offered by Cardiff University and Queen's University Belfast and are funded by the Welsh government and Northern Ireland Department of Education respectively.
 They have their own admissions process.